Bachelor of Arts in Journalism: Concentration in Print and Online Journalism

 Program Learning Outcomes

-9. Critical Evaluation: Work demonstrates critical evaluation of their own work and that of others for accuracy and fairness, clarity, appropriate style, and grammatical correctness.
+9. Critical Evaluation: Critically evaluate their own work and that of others for accuracy and fairness, clarity, appropriate style and grammatical correctness.

 Journalism (B.A.): Concentration Print and Online Journalism — 43 Units